Crono19/WTF-in-the-planet/README.md

-# WTF in the planet
+# WTF is happening with the planet
  Website about climate change and global warming